 This course was designed for supervisors, middle level managers, quality control personnel and anyone else who has responsibilities for ensuring that a food processing, wholesale and warehouse operation meets current GMP requirements.

-The course fee is $150.
+The course fee is $200.
 Group discounts are available for groups with 20 or more participants.
 Please contact Nancy Long at firstname.lastname@example.org for details.
-Please note: the cost of the course will be raised to $200 effective June 1, 2018.

 How the Course Works

 - Module 2: Food Safety: Microbes & Allergens